-A new Fitbit study hints that blood pressure tracking could come soon to its Sense smartwatch.
-The company is opening up a month-long study on the subject and is looking for participants.
+This follows on from the Fitbit study at the start of this year that hinted that blood pressure tracking could come soon to its Sense smartwatch.
+The company ran a month-long study on the subject.

-It seems blood pressure monitoring is all the rage in 2021.
-Last year we saw the wide implementation of blood oxygen tracking.
+It seems blood pressure monitoring will be all the rage in 2022.
+In 2020, we saw the wide implementation of blood oxygen tracking.
 Blood pressure monitoring from the wrist is next on the list.

 Fitbit wants to change that.

 Fitbit ran the above mentioned month long study on something called Pulse Arrival Time (PAT).
 This measures the time it takes a pulse of blood to reach your wrist after your heart beats.
 This is no different than pulse wave velocity.
 The measurement of PWV requires tracking the arrival time of pressure pulses recorded in vivo.
 This is referred to as pulse arrival time (PAT).

 “If high blood pressure was easier to measure, people could manage it earlier, which might help avoid preventable deaths from heart disease and stroke,” said Shelten Yuen, Principal Scientist at Fitbit.

 “It’s a hard scientific challenge, and a lot of work remains to be done to understand the best way to do this, but we have a history of advancing technology to make previously inaccessible health metrics available to Fitbit users from their wrist, so it’s a challenge we’re very passionate about solving.”

 The work is being conducted by Fitbit Labs.
 This piggy-backs on previous internal research with showed a correlation between PAT and blood pressure.
 However, this was a small 3 week study.
 Having said that, there are other scientific papers with large samples which show there is a correlation.